-In the middle a “rug” made of acorn” represents one of the most important food for the Ohlone People, the first to have lived in the region.
+In the middle, a “rug” made of acorn” represents one of the most important food for the Ohlone People, the first to have lived in the region.
 I hand-picked those acorns across Santa Clara Valley, from Palo Alto to Pinnacles National Park, via Sunnyvale and Indian Canyon.
 I brought bags and bags of acorns to the museum where they were stored and then cooked to sterilize them.

 I traced the whole mural in one day and then, with an amazing organization from the museum and a group of dedicated students who helped me paint, the mural was finished in a few days.

-The mural welcomes the participation of the visitors, who are invited to express their ideas about the role played by water from growing food to eat it, in our region, in a time of intense water use, rapid urban growth and droughts.
+The mural welcomes the participation of the visitors, who are invited to express their ideas about the role played by water from growing food to eating it, in our region, in a time of intense water use, rapid urban growth, and droughts.
 Markers are at their disposition to draw, share a thought, a quote, a statistic on a bright blue paper plate.
 They can then tape the paper plate anywhere on the mural.

 Sip.
 Do Not Gulp. by Lindsey Kouvaris, curator of the exhibition

 “Sip.
 Do Not Gulp.” examines the interconnectedness of food and water throughout Santa Clara Valley’s long history.
 Created by Bay Area artist Michele Guieu, the site-specific installation calls attention to the shifting patterns and practices of water usage in the Valley.
-Once an abundant resource, agricultural development, population increase, and urban sprawl have placed stress on fresh water availability.
+Once an abundant resource, agricultural development, population increase, and urban sprawl have placed stress on freshwater availability.
 Comprised of a painted mural, a documentary video, and a symbolic acorn “rug,” Guieu highlights the preciousness of water as a local resource and draws salient connections to food production in this region: if there is no water, there is no food.

-Designed specifically for the de Saisset Museum, Guieu’s painted mural extends across three walls, looking at four distinct periods in local history: the Native Ohlone, the Mission era, the Rancho period, and present day Silicon Valley.
+Designed specifically for the de Saisset Museum, Guieu’s painted mural extends across three walls, looking at four distinct periods in local history: the Native Ohlone, the Mission era, the Rancho period, and present-day Silicon Valley.
 The mural traces the transformation of Santa Clara Valley from a land rich with water and natural resources to a space defined by technology and struggling to meet water demand.